devpunks/snuggsi/README.md

 ## Build Process

-Snuggsi is able to use modern compression algorithms to create bundles as small as *~1500 OCTETS* _(or one 1500byte Ethernet packet frame)_
+**snuggsiツ** is able to use modern compression algorithms to create bundles as small as *~1500 OCTETS* _(or one 1500byte Ethernet packet frame)_

 [Read More](https://github.com/devpunks/snuggsi/tree/master/dist#readme)